testzzu/GPEML/content/calls.md

 - Papers should be submitted in PDF format
 - Maximum page limit: 12 pages (including references)
 - Format: Springer LNCS format
-- All submissions must be original and not simultaneously submitted to another journal or conference
+- All submissions must be original and not simultaneously submitted to another journal or symposium

 ### Important Dates